Blog

 Non-negotiable Immutability

-Worryingly, in 97% of ransomware incidents, the attackers corrupt backups directly, making immutability vital.[1]
-Using WORM-locked object storage, be it S3-Object Lock, SFTP-WORM appliances, or cloud cold tiers for snapshots, means killswitch attempts fail.
-One simple change, which takes away a ransomware gang’s power, is to have one recent full backup for every Tier 1 dataset stored in an immutable bucket for 90 days before aging out automatically.
-That way, a “pay or lose everything” threat is of no concern.
+Recent Veeam research found that 89% of organizations hit by ransomware had their backup repositories targeted, with an average 34% of repositories modified or deleted, making immutability vital.[1]
+Use WORM-locked storage targets—S3 Object Lock, SFTP-WORM appliances, or cold snapshot tiers—so delete or overwrite attempts fail.
+Off-site object storage remains useful for remote copies, but the retention policy should explicitly enforce immutability on the chosen target.
+One simple change that takes away much of a ransomware gang’s leverage is to have one recent full backup for every Tier 1 dataset stored in an immutable bucket for 90 days before aging out automatically.
+That way, a “pay or lose everything” threat loses much of its force.

 Following the 3-2-1 pattern (three copies, in two media, one kept off-site) helps reinforce disaster resilience.
 So, be sure to ship nightly copies of Tier 1 critical data and weekly copies of Tier 2 important data to remotely located storage in a different region.
 Remember, latency is less important than clean data should a physical disaster, such as a site-level fire or flood, happen to occur.

-Flowchart showing VSS snapshots feeding incremental backups to off‑site storage
+Flowchart showing a file server snapshot layer feeding incremental backups into immutable off-site object storage

 Automating the process requires no human intervention: